Introduction to Simple Mail Transfer Protocol (SMTP)

 Let us look at the working of SMTP to get a better understanding.

-The customer utilizes the Simple Mail Transfer Protocol after the structure of the document is complete and sends the completed document to the server on TCP channel 25.
+After the document’s structure is complete, the customer utilizes the Simple Mail Transfer Protocol and sends the completed document to the server on TCP channel 25.

 E-mail addresses contain the recipient’s username and the domain name.
-In email@example.com, “abc” is the username of the receiver and “gmail.com” is the name of the domain.
+For example, in email@example.com, “abc” is the username of the receiver and “gmail.com” is the domain name.
 If the recipient”s domain name is different from the sender’s domain name, then MSA will send the letter to Mail Transfer Agent (MTA).
 To transmit the email, the MTA searches for the target domain.
 It looks in the Domain Name System (DNS) to find the target domain.
 Once the record is found, MTA connects to the server to transmit the message.

 After the server receives the message, it sends it to the Mail Delivery Agent (MDA), which keeps the e-mail until the user retrieves it.